 I moved back to Suffolk in 1979 having worked for some years in Advertising and Magazines in London.
 I have lived in Leiston for 22 years and have spent many years working in Catering.
 I hope to make a positive contribution to the work of the CLT and help ensure that Leiston’s full potential can be realised, its long history acknowledged, and that it becomes a desirable and popular place to live and work.

 Having lived in Leiston all my life, I'm passionate about our town and proud of the great community it supports.
 Following a career in banking, I have raised my family and enjoyed a number of volunteering roles, in GirlGuiding, as a School Governor and a Town Councillor.
-As a new Council representative on the CLT, I am pleased to be able to support the momentum for change and the Town Centre regeneration project, for the benefit of our community.
+As a Trustee on the CLT, I am pleased to be able to support the momentum for change and the Town Centre regeneration project, for the benefit of our community.

 If you are interested in joining the Community Land Trust either as a member or a Trustee, please get in touch.